uwrit/leaf-docs/docs/administration/datasets.md

 Let's start with an example.
 In this case, we'll add a <a href="https://en.wikipedia.org/wiki/Platelet" target="_blank">Platelet</a> dataset which will represent platelet count laboratory tests.

 ### Determine the Template and Query
-First, we'll determine which dataset template is the best fit for this new dataset by checking the [Dataset Templates Reference](#dataset-templates-reference) below.
-In FHIR labs are generally represented as [Observations](#observation), but as **we recommend using Dynamic datasets unless federating with other Leaf instances**, we'll do so here.
+First, we need to decide whether we're using a `Dataset` template or dynamic query.
+For templates, in FHIR labs are generally represented as [Observations](#observation).
+However as **we recommend using Dynamic datasets unless federating with other Leaf instances**, we'll use a **dynamic** dataset here here.

 For demonstrative purposes we'll use data from the <a href="https://mimic.physionet.org/" target="_blank">MIMIC Critical Care Database</a>, but the methods here can be applied to other data models as well.